TRedzepagic/RaspberryPI-weather-station/README.md

 ```
 go run main.go
 ```
-Then you need to run i2cSensorTransmit.py file on the RPI to enable data transmition to server, run the command :
+Then you need to run i2cSensorTransmit.py file on the RPI to enable data transmission to the server, run the command :
 ```
 python3 i2cSensorTransmit.py
 ```